 Both sexes are black, with five shining, metallic bands of golden hairs on the abdomen and a prominent metallic gold patch near the head.

-Giant mayflies (Hexagenia limbata) are abundant in the Eastern United States and can appear in great numbers throughout the summer months.
+Giant mayflies (Hexagenia limbata) are abundant in the Eastern United States and can appear in great numbers throughout summer.

 They are one of the largest Mayfly-type insects in North America and live in and around water sources.